 Note: If the works only require enclosing the work area with temporary fencing or witches hats for a short period (less than one month), a road occupancy permit can be applied for rather than a hoarding permit.

-Temporary Road Closures for event and/or street party
+Temporary Road Closures for Events

 Place a Building Waste Container on a Public Roadway